Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Principles of CUDA Programming

 \paragraph{Introduction to CUDA Programming:} A GPU program can be viewed as a thread grid in Figure~\ref{fig:thread-hierarchy}, which is $3$-dimensional and contains massive thread blocks.
 A thread block is also $3$-dimensional and contains up to $1024$ threads.
 Computation is mapped to these threads and implemented in parallel.
 Physically a GPU is composed of massive streaming multiprocessors (SM), where we show the memory hierarchy in Figure~\ref{fig:memory-hierarchy}.
 Each SM loads data from global memory to its registers for parallel computing, and caching with shared memory can be faster.
 An SM contains many processing units including CUDA core and Tensor core.
 The former is used for general parallel computing, while the latter is specialized for matrix multiplication with mixed precision, which is first introduced in NVIDIA Volta architecture~\cite{choquette2018volta}.
 During execution, an SM is given one or more thread blocks, which are partitioned into warps and each warp gets scheduled by a warp scheduler.

 \paragraph{Mathematical Symbols:} We provide the description of mathematical symbols used in this paper in Table~\ref{tab:symbols}, including variables in MoE computing and constant values in CUDA programming.
-To utilize Tensor core for faster matrix processing, we have to call the \texttt{nvcuda::wmma} (warped matrix multiplication and add) interface to compute a fixed-sized matrix multiplication such as $16 16 \times$ speed up compared to Tutel~\cite{hwang2023tutel} and MegaBlocks~\cite{gale2023megablocks}.
-Since the scale of workload is larger than MoE parameters in our experiments, the average latency under a data-centric setting is less than model-centric in these cases, and the advantage of \texttt{HEXA-MoE} turns more obvious while enlarging batch size.
-To better visualize the latency comparison between data-centric and model-centric configurations, we present the latency for the Swin-MoE-Base model under different batch sizes in Figure~\ref{Fig:data-vs-model}.
-When the workload is relatively small, a model-centric setting is more efficient, while a data-centric setting becomes more efficient with a relatively large workload.
-Experiments are all conducted on the homogeneous machine with automatic mixed precision in PyTorch.
+To utilize Tensor core for faster matrix processing, we have to call the \texttt{nvcuda::wmma} (warped matrix multiplication and add) interface to compute a fixed-sized matrix multiplication such as $16 16$$\times16$ in a single warp, therefore the number of threads in a block has to be divisible by the constant value \texttt{WARP}.
+In the CUDA implementation of our method, a thread block loads \texttt{BLK} tokens each time from global memory to shared memory to conduct the parallelized computation.

-\paragraph{Heterogeneous Experiments.} We demonstrate the heterogeneous awareness of our \texttt{HEXA-MoE} via experiments on different devices under both data-centric and model-centric configurations, and visualize the average latency with different division strategies in Figure~\ref{Fig:hete-charts}.
-Since the $2$ GPUs in our heterogeneous machine have similar computing capacities, we also adjust the power limit for each device.
-We first examine the computing capacity for these experimental settings, and provide the results in Table~\ref{tab:capacity}.
-The details of the proxy task are provided in Appendix~\ref{appendix:details}.

-In Figure~\ref{subfig:data-centric-hete}, we adjust the batch size on each device under data-centric configuration.
-Essentially the optimal proportion is very close to the examined computing capacity proportion, and it has a certain deviation from uniform division when the power constraints of the two devices are not equal, while the optimal division is also uniform division when the power constraints are equal.
-Specifically, when setting the power constraint for $D_0$ to be 100W and $D_1$ to be 300W, employing our heterogeneous-aware allocation can make the average latency to be 13.2\% lower than naive division, and when setting $D_0$ to be 300W and $D_1$ to be 100W, our approach can reduce the average latency by 25.3\%.

-In Figure~\ref{subfig:model-centric-hete}, we adjust the allocated sub-dimension proportion of the hidden size for each MoE layer on each device.
-Adapting the sub-dimension proportion to be close to the computing capacity proportion of heterogeneous devices can also substantially minimize average latency, similar to the data-centric setting.
-Specifically, when setting the power constraint of $D_0$ to be 100W and $D_1$ to be 300W, our approach can achieve a 6.3\% reduction on average latency compared to uniform division, and when setting $D_0$ to be 300W and $D_1$ to be 100W, we can reduce it by 11.9\%.
-Although the reduction is not as significant as a data-centric setting, we can still achieve a relative speed-up.
-These demonstrate that our \texttt{HEXA-MoE} can essentially maximize the utilization of heterogeneous computing resources.